 People are full of varying accounts of prices in Thailand – while some rave about how dirt cheap everything is, others lament how much more expensive it is these days.
 So, how much does travel in Thailand cost?
 Well, it’s more expensive than other parts of Asia like Vietnam and India, but it’s cheaper than the rest of Europe.
 The cost of travel in Thailand also depends on how you travel and where you stay; for instance the north in much cheaper than the south and inland cities are much cheaper than the islands.

 To help you set your Thailand travel budget, I kept track of everything I spent whilst I was travelling there last month.
-The cheapest city I found by far was Chiang Mai, in the north of Thailand, .
+The cheapest city I found by far was Chiang Mai, in the north of Thailand, a chilled out, temple-filled city which makes an awesome stop on any Thailand itinerary.
 The cost of living in Chiang Mai is very low, but it’s also a modern city with great internet and plenty of coffee shops and co working spaces making it an expat and digital nomad haven.
 Whether you’re there to stay, or just passing through as I was, it’s a pretty cheap city.
 Here’s my guide to Chiang Mai prices – essentially a list of everything I spent in the city – to help give you an idea…

 For reference, 100 Thai Baht = £2.00 (or $2.84 USD) as of March 2016.